hitachi-rd-cv/weakly-sup-crackdet/README.md

 ## Requirements

 Experiments were conducted on Ubuntu 18.04 with Python 3.6.9 and CUDA9.
 Other dependencies are summarized in ```requirements.txt```.
+Be aware that GPUs with Turing architecture, such as RTX series are not compatible with CUDA9.

 ## Data Preparation